chengengliu/COMP30023-Project1/README.md

-This is Projec1 for COMP30023
+This is Project1 for COMP30023 Computer Systems.

-This is the day I start the project (Start reading through the spec lol )

 Nothing special to state about the project.
 Programming is fun!
 Have a nice day!